OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/12 November 2016.md

 - **Reiki energy** is best grounded but is drawn via connection with the **information field** which is "adjacent" rather than "above" or "below"
 - Reiki effects may vary by individual; **grounding mats** may help some people but not others
 - Pierre can regain **motricity** in his hand by using **mirror therapy** and giving more massages
+- Swimming in cold water with an active cold is not advisable.
+- Pierre can regain motricity in his hand by using mirror therapy and giving more massages, which seems to engage better control.

 ---

 ## Control System & Sociopolitical Manipulation